 M1.
 Each Balancing Authority will have evidence that it used the Interchange Software as the sole source to calculate its ATEC, as required in Requirement R1.

+Evidence may include, but is not limited to production of a corporate attestation or operating procedure indicating use of the Interchange Software as the sole source for calculating ATEC.

 R2.
-Each Balancing Authority shall operate its system such that, following the conclusion of each month, the average of each hour’s Accumulated Primary Inadvertent Interchange (PIIaccum) does not exceed 150% of the average load in those hours, as calculated by the Interchange Software.
-(Light load and heavy load are calculated separately.): [Violation Risk Factor Medium:] [Time Horizon: Operations Assessment]
+Each Balancing Authority shall operate its system such that, the month-end absolute value of its On-Peak and Off-Peak, accumulated Primary Inadvertent Interchange (PIIaccum), as calculated by the Interchange Software, are each individually less than or equal to 150% of the previous calendar year’s integrated hourly peak demand where peak demand is total load plus total exports.
+[Violation Risk Factor Medium:] [Time Horizon: Operations Assessment]

-For generation-only Balancing Authorities:

-The average of each hour’s PIIaccum shall not exceed 150% of the average generation in those hours.
+For new Balancing Authorities, the peak demand will be the maximum hourly integrated peak demand as it increases during the first year of operation.

 M2.
-Each Balancing Authority will have evidence that it operated its system such that, following the conclusion of each month, the average of each hour’s Accumulated Primary Inadvertent Interchange (PIIaccum) does not exceed 150% of the average load in those hours, as calculated by the Interchange Software, and required in R2.
+Each Balancing Authority will have evidence that it operated its system such that, the month-end absolute value of its On-Peak and Off-Peak, accumulated Primary Inadvertent Interchange (PIIaccum), as calculated by the Interchange Software, are each individually less than or equal to 150% of the previous calendar year’s integrated hourly peak demand where peak demand is total load plus total exports, average load in those hours, as calculated by the Interchange Software, per Requirement R2, or per the exception allowed prescribed in R2.1.

 R3.
-Each Balancing Authority shall, upon discovery of an error in its On-peak or Off-peak Inadvertent Interchange calculation, recalculate and correct the Inadvertent Interchange values within 90 days from the time the error is discovered.
+Each Balancing Authority shall, upon discovery of an error in its On-Peak or Off-Peak Inadvertent Interchange calculation, recalculate and correct the Inadvertent Interchange values within 90 days from the time the error is discovered.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Assessment]

 M3.
-Each Balancing Authority discovering an error in its On-peak or Off-peak Inadvertent Interchange calculation will have evidence that it recalculated and corrected the Inadvertent Interchange values, within 90 days from the time the error is discovered, as required in Requirement R3.
+Each Balancing Authority discovering an error in its On-Peak or Off-Peak Inadvertent Interchange calculation will have evidence that it recalculated and corrected the Inadvertent Interchange values, within 90 days from the time the error is discovered, as required in Requirement R3.

 Evidence may include, but is not limited to: